raspberrychris/cattreeguide/content/_index.md

 | 👉 |👉 |

 ---

   ## [Heybly Cat Tree Cat Tower For Indoor Cats](/Heybly-Cat-Tree-Cat-Tower-For-Indoor-Cats)
 [![Heybly-Cat-Tree-Cat-Tower-For-Indoor-Cats](<https://images-na.ssl-images-amazon.com/images/I/61-alpqIsGL._AC_UL600_SR600,400_.jpg>)](<https://www.amazon.com/Heybly-Multi-Level-Furniture-Scratching-HCT023M/dp/B09XX5K937/?tag=cattreeguide-20>)[![Heybly-Cat-Tree-Cat-Tower-For-Indoor-Cats](<https://dabuttonfactory.com/button.png?t=CHECK+AMAZON&f=Noto+Sans-Bold&ts=26&tc=fff&hp=45&vp=20&c=11&bgt=unicolored&bgc=4bd42f>)](<https://www.amazon.com/Heybly-Multi-Level-Furniture-Scratching-HCT023M/dp/B09XX5K937/?tag=cattreeguide-20>)

 ### Product Description

+This cat tree is sure to provide hours of fun for your furry friend.
+The base is too small for such a tall cat tree, but it was very easy to put together because the parts were labeled.
+The directions were very clear, but as others mentioned the wall strap is not long enough.
+The kitties will not lay on the hammock bc it is too low.
+Appears to be very good construction.
+They even gave you extra parts.
+Overall I am very happy with my purchase, just

 ### Our Rating For This Product